Metro Transit: Driver shortage, COVID are affecting bus, light-rail service

 Since mid-December, 134 coronavirus cases have been tallied at Metro Transit.
 The number of overall cases in December was the second-highest monthly tally since the beginning of the pandemic.

-If buses or light-rail trains are behind schedule or canceled altogether, Metro Transit "is trying to accommodate customers to let them know" through alerts at stations, on social media and its cellphone app and on its website, spokesman Howie Padilla said.
+If buses or light-rail trains are behind schedule or canceled altogether, Metro Transit "is trying to accommodate customers to let them know" through alerts at stations, on social media, its cellphone app and on its website, spokesman Howie Padilla said.

+Charles Carlson, director of Metropolitan Transportation Services for the Met Council, said an existing driver shortage and the omicron surge among Metro Mobility drivers have resulted in the service asking passengers to cancel non-essential trip requests.

 "It's spreading like crazy," said Ryan Timlin, president of Local 1005 of the Amalgamated Transit Union (ATU), which represents Metro Transit bus drivers, light-rail operators, mechanics and others.